nimblemachines/akai-lpd8/README.md

 ```
 f0 47 7f 4c 03 00 01 pp f7
 ```

+You can see that this follows the "generic" structure alluded to in the APC Key 25 documentation.

 The 4c value is the product model number (the LPD8 mk2). pp is the preset number.
 The presets stored in the flash memory are numbered 01 to 04; preset